| Title: | Create a Flexible Forest Plot |

 legend_value |

 Legend labels (expressions).
-A vector should be provided for the grouped forest plot.
-A "Group 1" etc will be created if not a vector for a grouped forest plot. |
+A vector should be provided for a grouped forest plot.
+Defaults to "Group 1", "Group 2", ... if not provided. |

 legend_gp |